Divider

 The speed limit at Bluebell Railway is 25 miles an hour.
 While many of our steam engines would be capable of running much faster than this, there are many places on our line where the trains ran at this sort of speed in the ‘old days’.

-How do I get to the Bluebell Railway?
+How do I get to The Bluebell Railway?

-Bluebell Railway is between London and the South Coast, in the beautiful Sussex Weald near the Ashdown Forest.
 Access by train is easy from London and Croydon since it is only a short walk between stations in East Grinstead.
 A variety of buses run to the railway, and free car parking is available to Sheffield Park and Horsted Keynes.

 Can I drive a steam engine?